I find it difficult to eat enough fruits and vegetables. Is there any harm in taking a fiber supplement every day?

 Fiber supplements can cause abdominal bloating and gas, at least initially.
 So if you have intestinal problems, talk to your doctor before adding a fiber supplement to your diet.
 It's also a good idea to ask your doctor or pharmacist whether fiber supplements interact with any medications you take.

-If you plan to take fiber supplements, start with small amounts to avoid problems with gas and be sure to drink plenty of fluids every day.
+If you plan to take fiber supplements, start with small amounts to minimize problems with gas.
+Also be sure to drink plenty of fluids every day.

 See more Expert Answers

 - Duyff RL.
-American Dietetic Association Complete Food and Nutrition Guide.
+Carbs.
+In: American Dietetic Association Complete Food and Nutrition Guide.
 4th ed.
-Hoboken, N.J.: John Wiley & Sons; 2012:63.
+Hoboken, N.J.: John Wiley & Sons; 2012.

 - Slavin JL.
 Position of the American Dietetic Association: Health implications of dietary fiber.
 Journal of the American Dietetic Association.
 2008;108:1716.